 People that just can’t afford college classes can now apply for a federal grant and start educating themselves.

-There are other helpful tools and material offered on line.
+There are other helpful tools and material offered online.
 Some in the form of books, games, flashcards and websites such as special needs fact sheet on hearing impairment that you can use to help through the training process.
-These valuable tools can make life much easier for teaching.
+Also look into “Imitation Exploration, songs, visuals CD for Speech & language Learning.”

 Most Babies Learn Through Interaction